technologiestiftung/giessdenkiez-de/README_DEV.md

 - Generate the Mapbox tileset including rain data:
   - Create a Mapbox account (https://www.mapbox.com/)
   - Create a Mapbox access token (https://account.mapbox.com/)
+  - Add `http://localhost:5173` to the list of allowed domains for your access token at https://account.mapbox.com/access-token
   - Have your Mapbox account name ready
   - Change directory to `giessdenkiez-de-dwd-harvester` repository
   - `cp sample.env .env`